Commitment Before Ego

 November 2, 2009

-I’d like to share with you a tool that we use in our men’s groups when we find ourselves conflicted, angry, confused, or otherwise irritated with a situation.
+I’d like to share with you a tool that I use when I coach men who find themselves conflicted, angry, confused, or otherwise irritated with a situation.

 The question to ask ourselves is this: is our commitment before our ego?